carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 These are all of the commands that you can send via twarc2.
 You can also view all the help for twarc 1.0!

+## Writing Python code in your Notebook
+So far we have sent BASH commands and typed Markdown in our Notebooks.
+But the main reason to use Jupyter Notebooks is to write code.
+Let's load the Python libraries we will be using today, and load our Tax Day data into a Pandas dataframe:

+*** convert to csv and then dataframe goes here. ***

 {% include links.md %}